Sections 1 and 3: Wild Thinking: Creativity in Art, Science, and Business- F. Glycenfer

 Section 2: Knowing in Arts and Humanities - C. Becker

 The seminar will engage students in the exploration of different ways of knowing - and their purposes, values, and limitations - in the arts and humanities.
 The seminar considers what counts as knowledge, and by whom; the methods employed to gain or affirm knowledge; the values attributed to knowledge; and the ethical and aesthetic implications of what one gains and does with the acquisition of knowledge.
-Students will integrate literature, film, theater, art, and philosophy in discussions and assignments.
+Students will integrate literature, art, music, and philosophy in discussions and assignments.
 The thematic focus of the seminar is on “knowing nature”.
-The seminar explores and critically reflects on different ways of knowing about nature in the context of arts and humanities.
-The seminar particularly discusses the relevance of a broader understanding of nature for analyzing and addressing current environmental issues and sustainability challenges, how different types of knowing can be integrated in interdisciplinary and transdisciplinary collaborations and approaches, and why arts and humanities are crucial for understanding and achieving sustainability.
+The seminar explores and critically reflects on different ways of knowing about nature in the context of arts and humanities, including reflections on scientific ways of knowing nature.
+The seminar discusses the relevance of a broader understanding of nature for analyzing and addressing current environmental issues and sustainability challenges, how different types of knowing can be integrated in interdisciplinary and transdisciplinary collaborations, and why arts and humanities are crucial for understanding and achieving sustainability.
 Students will practice the critical analysis and integration of different ways of knowing to address sustainability issues with case studies.

 Section 3: Knowing in Arts and Humanities: Construction of Knowledge – M. Brown